goliviero/software_get_started/latex_tutorial/README.rst

 Goals of the tutorial
 =====================

--

--
+- Learn the LaTeX basics

-- Provide some useful skeletons covering most of usage
+- Provide some useful and basic skeletons covering most of usage

 Introduction